 Your annoying friend who obsessively snaps photos of all their meals may actually be doing themselves a favor, according to new research.

-A study published in the Journal of Consumer Marketing found that the act of taking a picture of food before eating it makes it taste better because of delayed gratification.
+published in the Journal of Consumer Marketing found that the act of taking a picture of food before eating it makes it taste better because of delayed gratification.

 The researchers from UC San Diego and St. Joseph’s University conducted three experiments with 120 undergraduate student participants in each to see what effect the “delayed consumption and increased savoring” resulting from photo-taking had on the perceived taste of meals.